 Social listening and engagement allow businesses to spot customer complaints that aren’t addressed directly to them, then step in and make things right without even being asked.

-We are happy that Google has clearly stated these new guidelines for requesting reviews.
-At BirdEye, we’re committed to operating in full compliance with the major review sites, and ensuring your content and your business are protected.
+We are happy that Google has clearly stated these new guidelines for requesting reviews under the Google review policy.
+At Birdeye, we’re committed to operating in full compliance with the major review sites, and ensuring your content and your business are protected.
 As the review industry continues to evolve, we will be watching closely for any changes, keeping you updated on best practices, and adapting our platform accordingly.

 You may also want to read Unlocking the secret to Google Business Reviews